 I believe watercolor works for flat, colorful shapes but it requires a stronger skill set to achieve an even application.
 It is perfect for multiple layers, allowing the story of what came before to show through.
 When applied heavily it dries with a satin sheen.

-Cassia Cogger—artist, teacher and author of Creating Personal Mandalas—is inspired to create artworks, creative courses and experiences that allow individuals to enter into greater relationships with their surroundings, becoming present to that which is essential.
-As much as she is excited by color, shape, pattern and beauty, she is more excited by what the creative process reveals.
+Artist, teacher and author, Cassia Cogger, is inspired to create artworks, creative courses and experiences that allow individuals to enter into greater relationships with their surroundings, becoming present to that which is essential.
+As much as she is excited by color, shape, pattern and beauty, she is more enamored by what the creative process reveals.

 Her work has been featured at the National Academy Museum of Design in NYC, in Watercolor Artist magazine as a rising star as well as in a host of other galleries and private collections.
 Learn more about Cassia and her work by visiting her website here.

 Don’t let your watermedia explorations stop here.
 Be sure to check out the 10th Annual International Watermedia Showcase.
 Show off your talent by entering this exciting competition, brought to you by Watercolor Artist magazine and juried by esteemed artist, John Salminen.

 Accepted submissions must be primarily created with water-based media, such as watercolor, acrylic, gouache, casein or egg tempera.
 Watermedia Showcase is open to artists anywhere in the world, and the deadline to enter is July 2, 2018.
 Onward and good luck, artists!